BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 from the balcony arrowed, outside the residential lounge of the Carlton Hotel, Blackpool.
 This is a modern pic, copyright Google.

-Jeremy and I stood on the front porch outside the lounge, he with his 7x50s and I with my 10x50 binoculars.
+Jeremy and I stood on the front porch outside the lounge, he with his 12x50s and I with my 10x50 binoculars.
 We were looking out to sea, an excellent western vista.
 We had a good view of the hues of the dusk sky over the horizon, with Venus hanging resplendant that evening, like a drop of silver in the twilight.
 This apparition was in mid to late March in 1978.
-It was easy to find Venus in the purple haze of the first onset of dusk, and just a degree or two above the brilliant white planet was a tiny point of light, looking for all the world like a star, nessled in the evening twilight, above the wide expanse of the Irish Sea.
-It was the ellusive planet Mercury, slightly pinkish, but with no hint of its half phase in my binoculars.
+It was easy to find Venus in the purple haze of the first onset of dusk, and just a degree or two above the brilliant white planet was a tiny point of light, looking for all the world like a star, nessled in the evening twilight above the wide expanse of the Irish Sea.
+It was the elusive crepuscular planet Mercury, slightly pinkish, but with no hint of its half phase in my binoculars.

 (I don't stay in the same place for long, you'll discover!
 I've lived all over the place